 Anton van Leeuwenhoek was a hacker - a 17th century optics hacker.
-A few Dutchmen had been perfecting glass lenses and had stumbled onto the basis of compound microscopes and telescopes.
-Galileo heard of this work and perfected a telescope good enough to revolutionize astronomy and our view of our position in the Universe.
+A few Dutchmen perfecting glass lenses had stumbled onto the basis of compound microscopes and telescopes.
+Galileo heard of their work and made a telescope good enough to revolutionize astronomy and our view of our position in the Universe.
 Leeuwenhoek went the other direction and created the field of microscopy revolutionizing biology and our understanding of life.
 Little curved pieces of glass shook the foundation of our understanding of the world.

 It is hard to imagine Leeuwenhoek's excitement.
 Almost everything he put under his microscope made him the first human to discover a bit of a tiny world that has been hiding on, among and in us.
 His drawings are beautiful and appear in about a hundred or so letters to the Royal Society of England.
 Robert Hooke was something of an English polymath.
 He improved on Leeuwenhock's design and, continuing the tradition of just looking at things, discovered the existence of cells.
 Hooke was also gifted at making accurate drawings.
 Biology was on its way.